York

 1068

 In 1068, two years after the Norman conquest of England, the people of York rebelled.
 Initially they were successful, but upon the arrival of William the Conqueror the rebellion was put down.
-William at once built a wooden fortress on a motte.
+William at once built a wooden motte and bailey fortresses at the site of Clifford’s Tower.

 1069